Full Time Faculty: Rachael Huener, A. Kiarina Kordela (Chair), David Martyn, Michael Powers

 With over a hundred million native speakers, German is the European language to know, since it is the native language of all Germans, Austrians and of 70 percent of the Swiss, and is the second language of many Eastern Europeans.
 Germany alone has not only the largest population in Europe, it is Europe’s strongest economic, political, and military power and the core of the European Union.
 “German” companies such as Bertelsmann, Siemens, Bayer, and Daimler-Chrysler are among the largest and strongest international conglomerates today.
 The German-speaking countries have adopted a pro-active, cosmopolitan approach to the world’s problems.
 They will be primary players in the new century and millennium.
 While English is sure to dominate world commerce, knowledge of German will provide a competitive advantage to those who strive to gain commercial preeminence.

 German Studies builds a foundation for graduate work in many academic fields that call for a thorough knowledge of German language, culture, and history.
 It also helps prepare students for employment in teaching, foreign service, the media, business, law, tourism, translation, publishing, and arts administration.
 The German department also provides offerings in English directed at the broad Macalester community as well as departmental majors.
 Since 1971, more than 60 Macalester graduates in the field of German have won Fulbright, DAAD or ITT Fellowships for study in Germany, Austria, and Scandinavia, a record paralleled by few American colleges of comparable size.

 The German House

-Students compete for the privilege of living in the Macalester German House, where daily conversation with a native German speaker and other students of German both improves oral proficiency in German and develops increased understanding of German-speaking cultures and societies.
-The German House also functions as the center of the German studies program’s social activities.
+Students may apply to live in the Macalester German House, where daily conversation with other students of German improves oral proficiency in German.
+An appointed student programming manager and the house residents organize events that hone their understanding of German-speaking cultures and societies.
+The German House also functions as a center for several of the German Studies extracurricular and social activities.